defra-design/defra-forms-mvp-prototype/app/design/Iterations/form-management/creating-forms/initial-form-setup.md

 # Initial form setup

 ## Key things we are designing for
-- the ability to setup a new form
+- the ability to setup a new form by first adding necessary background information about it so that someone that didn't create it will be able to view that information later

 <br>